23013357/19CS301Module8/README.md

 ### Result: Thus, the given program is implemented and executed successfully .

-EXPTNo.8b program to display elements from a list, present at odd index positions
+EXPTNo.8b program to  print the numbers in reverse order.

-### Aim: To Write a python program to display elements from a list, present at odd index positions
+### Aim: To Write a python program to  print the numbers in reverse order
 ### Algorithm:

 STEP 1: Start.

-STEP 2: Define a function.

-STEP 3: Create a list and a variable a.

-STEP 4: Get the input of a from user.
+STEP 2: Get the input of a from user.

+STEP 3: Using while loop .

-STEP 5 : Using loop get the inputs and append in list.
+STEP 4: get the unit digit.

-STEP 6: Using another loop print the elements in the odd index position of the list.
+STEP 5:print modulo 10

-STEP 7: Stop.
+STEP 6: Stop.

 ### Program:
 ```
-def odd(a):
-         l=[]
-          for i in range(a):
-x = int(input())
-l.append(x)
-for i in range(a):
-           if i%2!=0:
-                print(l[i], end=" ")
- a = int(input())
-odd(a)
+n=int(input())
+while(n>0):
+    print(n%10,end="")
+    n=n//10
 ```
 ### Output:
 ![image](https://github.com/user-attachments/assets/a13fba7c-36b5-4227-98c1-82ab22a7804a)